Wendy Powell

 Can it be fixed?

 Like any other trauma, pelvic floor and abdominal issues caused during pregnancy and birth are injuries that need to be healed.
-They can be fixed but sit ups, planks and high impact exercises are not the way to achieve this.
-After having a baby, it is important to restore the stomach muscles and pelvic floor gradually, understanding and connecting the core muscles and ensuring they are functioning before moving onto any kind of strengthening exercises.
-But before you do this, we recommend speaking with your GP, midwife or health visitor.
+They can be fixed but sit-ups, planks and high-impact exercises are not the way to achieve this.
+After having a baby, it is important to restore the stomach muscles and pelvic floor gradually, understanding and connecting the core muscles and ensuring they are functioning before moving on to any kind of strengthening exercises.
+But before you do this, we recommend speaking with your GP, midwife, or Health Visitor.

 Life-Changing Results for Mums